-Vibration monitoring will be limited to activities which result in appreciable vibration levels (such as blasting or piling) with the potential to cause disturbance where they are undertaken within 100m of vibration sensitive buildings or uses (see Section 13.7.2.
+Vibration monitoring will be limited to activities which result in appreciable vibration levels (such as blasting, piling and use of Drum Cutter) with the potential to cause disturbance where they are undertaken within 100m of vibration sensitive buildings or uses (see Section 13.8.2).
 The location of the vibration monitoring equipment will be agreed once information on blasting and piling becomes available.
+Working with Kelda and Scottish water, monitoring of vibration at the Girdleness Sewer has also been agreed.
+A limit of 15mm/s will be maintained and will be monitored by a continuous vibration monitor, monitoring of the Nigg bay SSSI will also be undertaken during such activities.

-Noise and vibration monitoring shall be reported to ACC.
+Noise and vibration monitoring shall be reported to ACC upon request.